 {{cta-image-second}}

-Best Practices for Reporting Software Bugs and Defects
+Best Practices for Reporting Bugs and Defects in Software

-• Reproduce the issue: First of all, try to reproduce the bug consistently so that we can easily describe and note the exact sequence of input that can lead to a problem.
+- Reproduce the issue: First, attempt to consistently reproduce the bug so we can accurately describe and document the exact sequence of inputs that lead to the problem.

-• Verify the issue: Make sure that the problem can be addressed as bug, defect or any other functionality, feature, or reason that happened.
+- Verify the issue: Confirm that the problem is a bug, or defect, or has to do with any functionality, feature, or other reasoning that happened.

-• Assign to a category: Categorize the bugs with the bugs submit options depending on the type of bugs, like UI/UX, performance, and security.
+- Assign to a category: Categorize the bugs and submit options based on their type, such as UI/UX, performance, and security.

-We had seen how testers find bugs and defects and then assign them to developers so that developers can fix them.
-Try to learn more about the roles and responsibilities of software testers.
+We learned how testers find bugs and defects and then assign those to developers so that developers can rectify them.
+Let's learn a bit more about the roles and responsibilities of software testers.

 Conclusion